Create a

 Tactic #3: Make objectives visible

-The next step is to repeat the mind map and list-making behaviors from Tactic #2 by focusing on the organization’s identity and objectives.
+The next step is to repeat the mind-mapping and list-making behaviors from Tactic #2, focusing on the organization’s identity and objectives.
 Write “Our Objectives” at the center of the mind map, then branch out to aspects (or categories) of strategy, organization design, tactics, people management, and anything that helps identify context, guardrails, and direction.
 Based on the “Workplace Innovation Program” scenario, these example categories and notes might emerge:

 Tactic #4: Make time visible